-Your Programme Support Co-ordinator holds all the key information regarding your programme.
-This is the person who manages such processes as enrolment, option choice, day to day correspondence, confirmation of attendance letters, marks entry, etc. The Programme Support Co-ordinator for BSc Computer Science is Andrew Cox (a.cox@northumbria.ac.uk).
-Andrew is based in the Pandon Building Admin Office G007.
+Your Programme Administrator holds all the key information regarding your programme.
+This is the person who manages such processes as enrolment, option choice, day to day correspondence, confirmation of attendance letters, marks entry, etc. They can be contacted via the Pandon Office.

+Programme Administrator - Andrew Cox a.cox@northumbria.ac.uk